 Roderick Denetso, Head Football Coach and Head Baseball Coach

 Roderick Denetso has coached at Navajo Preparatory School since 2011.
 Mr. Denetso is originally from Klaqetoh, AZ and is a graduate of Ganado High School, 1996.
 Mr. Denetso went on to pursue an athletic career at Arizona State University and a brief stint playing Pro Football overseas.
 Mr. Denetso holds six state records in Arizona in football offensive categories.
 Coach Denetso earned his Bachelor's degree in Family Studies/Human Development and Thematic in Education from ASU.
-This past year, the NPS Eagles took District Champions and had 15 All Conference players for the state of New Mexico in Division 2A.
-This will be Coach Denetso's first year working with the NPS Baseball team.
-He has played high school baseball and was offered scholarships to play College Baseball.
+This past year, the NPS Eagles took District Champions for a second year in a row and had 12 All Conference players for the state of New Mexico in Division 2A.
+The Eagles made it to the Quarterfinals for State Football and are looking forward to a strong team returning.

 Stacy Irwin, Head Soccer Coach